 See that necessary financial accounting reports are submitted to the proper authorities.

-Handle all payroll records and see that employees’ wages are paid in a timely manner.
+Oversee all payroll records and see that employees’ wages are paid in a timely manner.

 Instruct and oversee any assistant treasurer who may be appointed.

 Present the operating and financial reports for the previous year at the regular meeting in January.